-- The importance of engagement: 77 Agency, a digital marketing agency expert, talked about the role of the influencers in this panorama, how they are seen as trusted friends who truly recommend you a brand (but only if it is properly done adds Andrea Barchesi, CEO Reputation Manager); Hearst, one of the world’s leading publishing groups, highlighted the importance of content.
-Something that needs to be distributed in the correct way in order to catch the consumer’s attention.
+- The importance of engagement: Andrea Barchesi, CEO at digital marketing agency 77 Agency, spoke about the role of influencers in this field, how they are seen as trusted friends who show an honest recommendation of a brand (when done properly), while Hearst, one of the world’s leading publishing groups, highlighted the importance of content and how it needs to be distributed in the correct way in order to catch the consumer’s attention.

-- As a result of the above mentioned, there is a need to engage with the customer in a personal way, the need to establish human relationships in a digital space.
+- As a result of the above, there is a need to engage with the customer in a personal way, the need to establish human relationships in the digital space.

-The word data can be scary for people who have never loved math: and yet, this world made of numbers and reports is becoming a trusted friend of fashion brands, helping them to foresee consumer preferences and behaviour.
+The word data can be scary for people who fear math: and yet, this world made of numbers and reports is becoming a trusted friend of fashion brands, helping them to foresee consumer preferences and behaviour.
 This is the kind of information data allows us to know:

-- Enrico Quaroni @Rocket Fuel, digital & big data expert, highlights how measuring and managing data is considered the main factor in gaining success today.
+- Enrico Quaroni, Digital & Big Data expert at Rocket Fuel, highlighted how measuring and managing data is considered the main factor in gaining success today.
 Moreover, data is useful to marketing that claims to feel the pressure of measuring the ROI of every action

-- Nielsen, a company that analyses consumer behaviour, shows digital is gaining a fundamental role in fashion brands media mix, almost as much as traditional press (36 vs 39).
-Thanks to data, fashion brands are believed to increase the budget designated to digital advertising by 13.7%!
+- Nielsen, a company that analyses consumer behaviour, showed that digital is gaining a fundamental role in fashion brands’ media mix, almost as much as traditional press (36 vs. 39).
+Thanks to data, fashion brands are believed to increase their overall budget designated to digital advertising by 13.7%.

-- Furthermore, video advertising and social media is gaining a fundamental role in fashion brands media mix, as a kind of content that works really well on mobile, which is becoming the most used digital device.
+- Furthermore, video advertising and social media is gaining a fundamental role in fashion brands’ media mix, as a kind of content that works well on mobile, which is becoming the most used digital device.

-- Lastly, data is super important to understand consumer preferences, so make sure to offer them a tailored experience that makes them feel special (who said digital empathy?)
+- Lastly, data is imminently important in understanding consumer preferences, so to make sure a tailored experience is being offered, making each customer feel special (who said digital empathy?)

-2017 will be a year characterized by technological innovation and we will see how fashion brands will face the challenge to embrace those digital tools which will allow them to offer the customer an unforgettable experience.
-As our CMO, Alison Levy said “Adapting digital tools is no longer a choice for fashion brands”.
+We predict that 2017 will be a year characterized by technological innovation and we will see how fashion brands will face the challenge to embrace these digital tools, which will allow them to offer the customer an unforgettable experience.
+As our CMO Alison Levy stated, “Adapting digital tools is no longer a choice for fashion brands”.